blue-build/modules/modules/brew/README.md

   - `/home/linuxbrew/`

 **`brew-setup`:**
-- `brew-setup` installs `brew` in runtime.
-  SystemD service checks if main directory used by Brew exists (`/home/linuxbrew/.linuxbrew/`) & if `brew-setup` state file exists (`/etc/.linuxbrew`).
+- `brew-setup` SystemD service checks if main directory used by Brew exists (`/home/linuxbrew/.linuxbrew/`)
+  & if `brew-setup` state file exists (`/etc/.linuxbrew`)
-- If one of those paths don't exist, then extracted Brew tarball is copied from `/usr/share/homebrew/` to `/home/linuxbrew/`.
+- If one of those paths don't exist, then Homebrew tar is extracted from `/usr/share/homebrew/homebrew.tar.zst` to `/tmp/homebrew/`
-- Permissions to `/home/linuxbrew/` are set to the default user (UID/GID 1000).
+- Extracted Homebrew is then copied from `/tmp/homebrew/` to `/home/linuxbrew/` & permissions to it are set to default user (UID 1000)
+- Temporary directory `/tmp/homebrew/` is removed
-- Empty file `/etc/.linuxbrew` is created, which indicates that brew-setup (installation) is successful & which allows setup to run again on next boot when removed.
+- Empty file `/etc/.linuxbrew` is created, which indicates that brew-setup (installation) is successful & which allows setup to run again on next boot when removed

 **Rest of the setup:**
-- `brew-update` runs at the specified time to update Brew to the latest version.
+- `brew-update` runs at the specified time to update Brew to the latest version
-- `brew-upgrade` runs at the specified time to upgrade Brew packages.
+- `brew-upgrade` runs at the specified time to upgrade Brew packages
-  It additionally unlinks conflicting Brew dependencies if installed, like systemd & dbus, to prevent crucial system programs being preferred by Brew.

 ## Development
 Setting `DEBUG=true` inside `brew.sh` will enable additional output for debugging purposes during development.